England fans clash with police in Portugal during Nations League match screening

-England football fans and police have clashed in Portugal in the second of two nights of “completely unacceptable” behaviour ahead of a key semi final match.
+Eyewitnesses said some fans started hurling bottles, prompting Portuguese families watching a match on a big screen to flee with their crying children as the hooligans chanted ‘England ‘til I die’.

+One fan said it was “embarrassing to be English” after the trouble in Porto while a UK police chief described the behaviour as “completely unacceptable”.

-Video on social media showed police holding batons and riot shields chasing supporters as a Portugal versus Switzerland game was screened in a fan zone in the centre of Porto.
+Video on social media showed police with batons and riot shields chasing supporters as a Portugal v Switzerland game was screened in a fan zone in the centre of Porto on Wednesday night.

-In the footage, several objects can be seen flying through the air in the direction of the police, who then charge towards the fans.
+In the footage, several objects can be seen flying through the air in the direction of the police, who then charged towards the fans.

-Some of those watching cheered and filmed the altercation on their phones.
+Some of those watching cheered and filmed the confrontation on their phones.

-Will Burns, from Wimbledon, said he felt embarrassed to be English after watching the altercation.
+Will Burns, from Wimbledon, said he felt embarrassed to be English after watching the trouble.

 The 37-year-old England fan said: “Lots of Portuguese families watching the game in the fan zone, Portugal scored and then England fans started throwing drinks followed by bottles.